Actual Cost of White Oak Floors [Materials, Labor + Install]

 We knew from when we purchased our home that we would be replacing the floors and ultimately decided to do this before we moved into the house.
 This avoided us having to deal with moving furniture into storage or doing the floors room by room (thankfully!).
 But it didn’t mean the project was painless!

-Home With Original Dark Floors
+Home with Original Dark Floors

 Types of Wood Flooring and Cost Factors